Proactive vs. reactive security: How technology can improve counter terrorism

 Read: Governments embrace machine-learning to counter online extremism

 However, this is changing.
 The world is seeing a worrying trend in smaller scale attacks from lone actors.
 Because of their low tech, unpredictable nature, these attacks are more difficult to detect and interrupt.
 Unlike larger, more organised attacks, the communication and support required from outside groups is minimal, meaning that the ability for authorities to act pre-emptively is minimal.
-The lone actor can launch the attack at his own will eliminate the need for advanced planning, reducing opportunities for interception and adding spontaneity, which is what makes these attacks so dangerous.
+The lone actor can launch the attack at their own will, eliminating the need for advanced planning, reducing opportunities for interception and adding spontaneity, which is what makes these attacks so dangerous.

 "Because of their low tech, unpredictable nature, lone actor attacks are more difficult to detect and interrupt"